Skip to content

 leave_df.groupby(['date'])['on_leave'].sum().reset_index().plot(x = 'date', y = 'on_leave', kind = 'scatter', ax=ax)

-plt.title('Number of people on leave')
+plt.title('Number of employees on leave')

 plt.show()